rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Content.md

    - Summary of actions:
       - get and set variables
       - create a just-in-time Dataverse Build environment (*using the **create-just-in-time-build-environment** reusable workflow*)
-      - pack the considered solution
-      - type conversion (unmanaged to managed) of the considered solution using the just-in-time Dataverse Build environment
+      - build a managed version of the solution using the just-in-time Build environment (*using the **build-managed-solution** reusable workflow*)
       - import the managed version of the considered solution to the Dataverse Validation environment
       - delete the just-in-time Dataverse Build environment
 - [**create-deploy-release**](../.github/workflows/create-deploy-release.yml):